google/copybara/docs/reference.md

 ## TransformWork

 Data about the set of changes that are being migrated.
-It includes information about changes like: the author to be used for commit, change message, etc. You receive a TransformWork object as an argument to the <code>transformations</code> functions used in <code>core.workflow</code>
+It includes information about changes like: the author to be used for commit, change message, etc. You receive a TransformWork object as an argument when defining a <a href='#core.dynamic_transform'><code>dynamic transform</code></a>.

 #### Fields: